hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Riight.. single-threadedness...

 [16:10:31](#s8CFspYaK4IUwkwQBur7HVAQdYksAVsOHUNEpICGUQ8) <hiiamboris (NOT THIS ONE)>:
-And I have such internet that gitter sometimes takes 10 min to load Ì†ΩÌ∏â
+And I have such internet that gitter sometimes takes 10 min to load üòâ

 [16:12:06](#cIwuJJDbaL8qdyqRsBB6tjtxxKypwjN5Mpeiq33_TiA) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 wow.
 I believe gritter should really help in such case as it doesn't need so many requests to just show a room.

 [16:13:28](#dNetlSk3lVO1_RmE3fZuiwABcS5t2UN9hX8JyuaKFR8) <hiiamboris (NOT THIS ONE)>:
-Will it handle huge packet drop? Ì†ΩÌ∏â
+Will it handle huge packet drop? üòâ

 [16:18:02](#lyf2ZS14D5ogAOgehYDvsZ1bQFFwY6k7oC5rddHmvY8) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-I guess that depends on their API. Ì†ΩÌ∏ü
+I guess that depends on their API. üòü

 [17:31:08](#k78cj5coL66WrYuLA-jItG4-Jy_S3xl6SGGCUUD3ZbY) <GiuseppeChillemi (GiuseppeChillemi)>:
 @Oldes Could you make a table with your proposal?
 3 Columns: on the leftmost one: the command used together with the block, then comes the proposed result, and on the rightmost one, some additional observation from you/us.